cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/03-expressions/expressions.rst

 For a fuller discussion of Boolean operators, we need to know more about ``NULL`` values, which will be discussed below.
 See Appendix B - :ref:`appendix-b-boolean-operators` for complete documentation on the SQL Boolean operators.

-.. index:: operators; date and time, functions; date and time
+.. index:: operator; date and time, function; date and time, CURRENT_DATE, CURRENT_TIME, CURRENT_TIMESTAMP

 Date and time operators and functions
 -------------------------------------